apjanke/octave-testify/README.md

 ## Authors

-Testify is written and maintained by [Andrew Janke](https://github.com/apjanke).
+Testify is primarily written and maintained by [Andrew Janke](https://github.com/apjanke).

 ## Acknowledgments